ncbi/vadr/documentation/build.md

 email eric.nawrocki@nih.gov for additional files needed to reproduce the library exactly.

 Also note that the library has changed since version 1.0.
 For example, the default set of models included with version 1.1 has 205 total models, not 197.
-To see a list of changes, see the `$VADRMODELDIR/RELEASE-NOTES.txt` file.
-To reproduce it, you would run similar steps to those below but also adding the additional models listed in the `RELEASE-NOTES.txt` file.
+To see a list of changes, see the `RELEASE-NOTES.txt` file in the directory pointed to by your `$VADRMODELDIR` environment variable after installing VADR.
+To reproduce the construction of the 1.1 library, you would run similar steps to those below but also adding the additional models listed in the `RELEASE-NOTES.txt` file.

+### Models in the VADR 1.0 library

 The VADR 1.0 model library consists of 197 VADR models.
 Nine of these are Norovirus RefSeq models, listed in